matrix-org/synapse/README.rst

 (to stop, you can use `./demo/stop.sh`)

-If you just want to start a single instance of the app and run it directly, you can copy the sample homeserver config then start:
+If you just want to start a single instance of the app and run it directly:

+    python -m synapse.app.homeserver \
+      --server-name my.domain.name \
-    cp docs/sample_config.yaml homeserver.yaml
+      --config-path homeserver.yaml \
+      --generate-config \
+      --report-stats=[yes|no]

     synctl start homeserver.yaml